gosvig123/reference_count_extension/README.md

 - **Smart Import Handling**: Excludes import statements by default for more accurate counts
 - **Performance Optimized**: Automatically excludes common folders like node_modules and build directories
 - **Highly Configurable**: Customize to fit your workflow
+- **Modular Architecture**: Clean, maintainable codebase with clear separation of concerns

-### New in Latest Version
+### New in Version 0.3.3

-- **Unused Symbols Explorer**: Dedicated view in the Explorer sidebar with on-demand scanning
-- **Performance Improvements**: Automatically excludes node_modules, .next, dist, and other build folders
+- **Enhanced Architecture**: Restructured code to be more modular and maintainable
-- **Improved Symbol Detection**: Better handling of nested symbols and class methods
+- **Improved Import Detection**: Better handling of import statements for more accurate reference counting
-- **Enhanced Logging**: More detailed logging for easier troubleshooting
+- **Real-time Config Updates**: Configuration changes are now applied immediately without requiring a restart
+- **Performance Optimizations**: Improved caching and reduced memory usage
+- **Updated Dependencies**: Now using latest versions of webpack and TypeScript

 ## Usage